chrisekelley/kiwi-webapp/README.md

 ## Support for web components

 This project uses [polymer](http://www.polymer-project.org/) elements to implement web components such as progress bar and forms.
-Records are persisted via PouchDB directly from the form javascript, instead of from backbone.js-managed objects.
+Records are persisted from backbone.js-managed objects.

+### Example of installing web components

+These are already included in this project, but just in case you're wondering how they got there.

     bower install Polymer/paper-progress
     bower install Polymer/paper-checkbox

 ### Forms are Polymer custom elements

-Forms are custom web component elements.
+Forms are custom web component elements, which enables the developer to take advantage of web components' data binding.
+Polymer provider [two-way data binding](http://www.polymer-project.org/docs/polymer/databinding.html) which makes it remarkably easy to manage data.

 Usage and demo info are in each element's README:
  - [report-form](https://github.com/chrisekelley/kiwi-webapp/tree/master/app/elements/report-form)

 Kudos to [Alf Eaton](https://github.com/hubgit) - his [vege-table](https://github.com/hubgit/vege-table) was a critical resource for figuring out the pouchdb persistence.
-I'm using his [Pouchdb polymer element](https://github.com/hubgit/pouch-db).
+His [Pouchdb polymer element](https://github.com/hubgit/pouch-db) was very helpful.

 ### Creating a new form.

-Make sure yeoman is installed.
-Install the Polymer generator:

-    npm install generator-polymer -g

-Generate the code:

-    cd elements
-    mkdir my-new-form && cd $_
-    yo polymer:element my-new-form
+I originally used the [Polymer generator](https://github.com/yeoman/generator-polymer); however, it is currently not working for me.
+Instructions on what used to work are in POLYMER.md.

+Copy app/elements/admin-registration-form directory.
+Change the dir name and the newdir/admi-registration-form.html to the new name of your element.

 Polymer provider [two-way data binding](http://www.polymer-project.org/docs/polymer/databinding.html) which makes it remarkably easy to manage data.